-In 2016, Quaker Valley School District was named among the nation’s Best Communities for Music Education by the National Association of Music Merchants (NAMM) Foundation for the 12th consecutive year – one of 476 school districts in the nation to earn the distinction in 2016.
-The NAMM Foundation recognizes schools that have demonstrated exceptional efforts toward maintaining music education as part of the schools’ core curriculum.
+In 2017, Quaker Valley School District was named among the nation’s Best Communities for Music Education by the National Association of Music Merchants (NAMM) Foundation for the 13th consecutive year - one of 527 districts nationwide and only 70 in Pennsylvania to receive this designation.
+The NAMM Foundation recognizes schools that have demonstrated exceptional efforts toward maintaining music education as part of the school's core curriculum.

 District-wide Model Counseling Program